 - Parkdale—High Park

-For more than two decades, Nick has been deeply engaged in matters of public affairs and governance.
-He has previously run for the Green Party of Canada in 2004 and 2006.
-Nick had the honour of representing the Party at regional debates including the North York Board of Trade and a CBC Radio One live broadcast, where he went head-to-head with veteran politicians Bob Rae, Olivia Chow and Peter Van Loan.
+For more than twenty years, Nick has been deeply engaged in matters of public affairs and governance.
+He ran for the Green Party of Canada in 2004 and 2006.
+Nick also had the honour of representing the Party at regional debates including the North York Board of Trade and CBC Radio One live broadcast where he went head-to-head with veterans Bob Rae, Olivia Chow and Peter Van Loan.